Self-harm

 Supporting someone who self-harms can be a stressful experience, so think about getting support for yourself as well.

-Treatment for Self-Harm
+Treatment For Self-Harm

 Treatment should be tailored to an individual’s specific issues and any related mental health conditions an individual might have.
 Treating self-injury behavior can take time, hard work and individual compliance.
 Because self-injury can become a major part of an individual’s life, he or she may need treatment from a mental health professional with specific experience treating patients with self-injury issues.
 If the self-injury behavior is associated with a mental health disorder, such as depression or borderline personality disorder, the treatment plan focuses on that disorder, as well as the self-injury behavior.